I’m here surrounded by books I’ve taken from the library, like a wild party when no one goes home.

 A Talent to Annoy…Essays, Articles and Reviews 1929-1968, Nancy Mitford (1986).
 It’s amazing how current her writing is.
 Wry, candid.
 A big favorite of mine also living in France in her day, like David.

-Take The Cannoli, Sara Vowell (2001), another zany, talented lunatic whose essays rounded out the three.
+Take The Cannoli, Sarah Vowell (2001), another zany, talented lunatic whose essays rounded out the three.
 Makes perfect sense she and Sedaris are good friends, and I’m certain, both of them would have hit it off famously with Nancy.

 That pushed me back to another classic novel, The Godfather, by Mario Puzo (1969), Vowell’s cannoli having to be responsible.
 Made me want one at Connie’s wedding while Luca Brasi practices his speech to the Don, and like the film, there are spots, when I need to just close my eyes.
 “Look, at what they did to my’a boy.”